WanjohiK/dsc-phase-1-project-v3/README.md

 # Objectives

 ## 			General Objective
-To identify the safest aircraft that the company can purchase through analyzing aviation accident data and provide actionable insights for good decision making.
+To identify the safest aircraft that the company can purchase through analyzing aviation accident data and, provide actionable insights for good decision-making.
 ### 						Specific objectives
-1. To evaluate the aviation accident data with the goal of identifying the aircraft with the highest safety records and lowest risk.
+1. To evaluate the aviation accident data to identify the aircraft with the highest safety records and lowest risk.
 2. To analyze the data to understand factors contributing to accident frequency and severity.
-3. To use Geospatial Map to visualize accident distribution and risk hotspots the US and relationship between them and specific aircraft.
+3. To use a Geospatial Map to visualize accident distribution and risk hotspots in the US and the relationship between them and specific aircraft.

-# Severity Scores for top 10 Aircraft
+# Severity Scores for Top 10 Aircraft

 ![image](https://github.com/user-attachments/assets/26b089f4-72b0-49a0-9785-b8d8c9d61d1e)